colin99d/http-receiver/README.md

 This tool simplifies frontend and backend development by allowing you to do two things:
 1. View the information you send from a request.
 This is useful when working on a backend that hits something else.
 2. Receive any data you want when receiving a response.
-This can be used to test how your system handles various requests.
+This can be used to test how your system handles various data.

 ## Installation